-In-Class Activities:
+In-Class Activities (Please read): (9%)

-There will be regular activities assigned during class, which will require your participation and may result in a submission at the end of the class period.
-I will grade you on your preparation for these activities, your level of participation, and the conclusions that you draw from these activities.
-These activities should help strengthen your understanding of the course materials and assist in preparing you for the exams.
+There will be regular activities assigned during class (pop-up test) based on your homework, which will require your participation and may result in a submission at the end of the class period or within 5 min beginning of class.
+I will grade on these tests.
+These activities should help strengthen your understanding of the course materials and assist in preparing you for the exams and 9% is assigned for this activities.
 I usually ask questions during class and your participation is most important.